 - SEPA brings new opportunities:

-- Richer and standardised reconciliation data
+- Richer and standardized reconciliation data

 - Possibility to centralise accounts

-SEPA allows organisations to form one regional AR team, covering Western Europe or beyond.
+SEPA allows organizations to form one regional AR team, covering Western Europe or beyond.
 This lays the foundation for a scalable end–to-end AR model.
 This regional AR team can be managed from a central location through a consistent technology platform that does collection initiation, mandate management for direct debits and cash application reconciliation matching.
 This creates efficiencies for multinational companies with operations in many countries.

 - Next steps and considerations:

-Centralised receivables is an important item on an organisation‘s working capital optimisation agenda.
+Centralized receivables is an important item on an organisation‘s working capital optimisation agenda.

 As part of your SEPA migration exercise, we believe that you will already have completed an extensive assessment of your current Euro collection flows, account structures, bank relationships and technology usage.
 As a next step it is important to define the future AR state of your organisation as well as the roadmap to get there.

-There are different operating models to consider, ranging from hybrid centralisation (e.g. centralising where possible, localising where necessary), to fully centralised AR model (e.g. collection factory) as well as Receivables-on-behalf-of (ROBO).
+There are different operating models to consider, ranging from hybrid centralisation (e.g. centralising where possible, localising where necessary), to fully centralized AR model (e.g. collection factory) as well as Receivables-on-behalf-of (ROBO).
 Each models sets their unique needs that should be discussed with your banking partner.

 On January 9th the European Commission announced a proposal to allow an extra transition period of six months, until 1 August 2014, to allow banks and other payment service providers to continue processing legacy Euro ACH payments and direct debit collections, alongside SEPA Credit Transfers and SEPA Direct Debits.